 11. "Oh, a butcher - a knife - I want Grannie."
 He blew out the candle, bent down and caught up the child in his arms, carrying her along the passage to the big bedroom.
-A newspaper was on the bed.
-He put away the paper, then carefully tucked up the child.
+A newspaper was on the bed a half-smoked cigar was near his reading-lamp.
+He put away the paper, threw the cigar into the fireplace, then carefully tucked up the child.
 He lay down beside her.
-Half asleep still, still with the butcher's smile all about her it seemed, she crept close to him, snuggled her head under up nicely in bed his arm, held tightly to his shirt.
+Half asleep still, still with the butcher's smile all about her it seemed, she crept close to him, snuggled her head under his arm, held tightly to his shirt.